Anti Clockwise Spiral Traversal Of A Binary Tree In C++ - C++ Programming Tutorial

 • Example 2:

-Let us take another example to illustrate the anti-clockwise spiral traversal of a binary tree in C++.
+Let's consider a different scenario to demonstrate the counterclockwise spiral traversal of a binary tree using C++.

 Example